What is your job title, and what does that position entail?

 What do you like best about working at Olympus?

 Hands down it’s the people.
-Having spent now almost 12 years working together, we have really become a second family to each other and that means a lot to me.
-That is true with our clients as well.
+Having spent now almost 20 years with Olympus, I have developed many very close relationships with my teammates..
 We know each other’s families and care about each other.
-As Olympus Controls grows, one of the greatest things we have offer new employees is our culture.
-I always enjoy getting to be a part of the personal and professional growth of new and old coworkers.
+As Olympus Controls has grown, one of the greatest things we have to offer new employees is our culture.
+I always enjoy getting to be a part of the personal and professional growth of new and long-standing members of my team.

 What was your first job ever?